mightyflo420/inter-code-bridge-assessment/README.md

 ---

 **Tip:** Make sure Docker is running before starting the containers.
 The frontend must be started separately and will connect to the backend automatically if both are running on the default ports.

+---

+## Recommended Improvements for Production
+If this were a real production project (not just an assignment), consider the following enhancements:

+- **Add automated tests** (unit, integration, and end-to-end) for both frontend and backend.
+- **Set up a code analyzer/CI pipeline** (e.g., ESLint, flake8, black, mypy, etc.) to run on every Pull Request and ensure code quality.
+- **Require detailed descriptions for each Pull Request** to improve code review and documentation.
+- **Use a `dev` branch for QA/testing** before merging changes into `main` (production).

+These practices help maintain code quality, catch bugs early, and ensure a smooth deployment process in real-world projects.